matheus013/SQL-Management/README.md

 # UtilSQL

-facilitate bank operations, using class that inherits from Object.
+Facilitate bank operations, using class that inherits from Object.
 Class using PROPERTY.

 # Environment